How to survive a science course, with special attention to the problems of studying physics

 At the heart of all science is something called the scientific method.
 The simple version of the scientific method is based on the idea that the objective reality of the universe can be determined by carefully observing phenomena, recording appropriate measurements, then studying the data from these observations for patterns that can be used to describe the general behavior of classes of natural objects.
 When we can control the circumstances of the observations, we are performing experiments, but often we cannot control all the factors before we make observations.
-There are scientists who believe that the only valid scientific data is that which comes from controlled experiments; in their view, most of astronomy, meteorology, geology, and many parts of biology are not rigorously scientific (but most physics and chemistry are).
-Since this is a physics course, in most cases we will be working largely within the tradition of "repeatable experimental methodology" in most cases, but for some areas such as quantum mechanics and relativity, we will have to resort to simulations and "thought experiments".
+There are scientists who believe that the only valid scientific data is that which comes from controlled experiments; in their view, most of astronomy, meteorology, geology, and many parts of biology are not rigorously scientific.
+In physics, we will be working largely within the tradition of "repeatable experimental methodology" in most cases, but for some areas such as quantum mechanics and relativity, we will have to resort to simulations and "thought experiments".

 Many physics events are periodic, that is, they happen over and over again, in the same way, at the same speed or time interval.
-Heavier items consistently make a deeper dent in the earth when they impact the surface.
+Heavier items consistently make a deeper dent in the earth when they hit the surface.
 Some metals, in chips small enough to float on water, will spin round and orient themselves toward the Pole Star.
-Water, when it turns to steam, expands (it also expands when it turns to ice!).
-The planets move in complex patterns that repeat only over long periods of time.
+Water, when it turns to steam, expands to fill more speace (it also expands when it turns to ice!).

 When scientists find similarities between objects, or patterns of behavior that repeat with little variation, they want to study the similarities to see if there is some common cause behind them.
 When the scientist finds a reasonable explanation, he or she proposes a hypothesis, a testable statement about the phenomena.
 Hypotheses that stand up over many repeated observations are combined to make theories; distillations of theories that have no known exceptions may be called natural laws.
-In physics, we are particularly concerned with theories of motion (kinematics), forces (dynamics), energy and heat (thermodynamics), and how these apply to the very small objects inside the atom (quantum mechanics) and very large areas of space (relativity and cosmology).
+In physics, we are particularly concerned with motion (kinematics), forces (dynamics), energy and heat (thermodynamics), and how these apply to the very small objects inside the atom (quantum mechanics) and very large areas of space (relativity and cosmology).

 Science classes are frightening for many students.
 They anticipate difficulties with the concepts, with the details, and especially with the math.
 But science is just one way of thinking about the natural world around us, and anyone can learn to think like a scientist.
 Don't waste energy worrying about your ability to learn the material; use your energy to learn it!
 Once you get the hang of it, you'll be able to discover, understand, and appreciate the complexity of God's creation better.
 You will also be better prepared to take your place as a steward of that creation.